Topics The "Regular Meeting with the French Association of the Pharmaceutical Industry (LEEM)

 JPMA Policy Recommendations 2021

 In this session, the current status of COVID-19 in Japan was first introduced.
-Then, the background and summary of the "Pharmaceutical Manufacturers Association of Japan Policy Proposal 2021," the joint press conference with PhRMA Japan and EFPIA Japan on May 17, 2021, the summary of the "Pharmaceutical Industry Vision 2021" by the Ministry of Health, Labour and Welfare (MHLW) and the Pharmaceutical Manufacturers Association of Japan (PSMAJ) statement were presented.
-The session focused on the French pharmaceutical market and the pharmaceutical industry in Japan.
+Then, the background and summary of the "JPMA Policy Proposal 2021," the joint press conference with PhRMA Japan and EFPIA Japan on May 17, 2021, the summary of the "Pharmaceutical Industry Vision 2021" by the Ministry of Health, Labour and Welfare (MHLW) and the JPMA's statement were presented.
+The session focused on the French pharmaceutical industry and its role in the pharmaceutical industry.

 Interest or Questions of JPMA -Yuji Yahiro, JPMA